University Of Texas At Austin

 -

-Knowledge-focused Not yet recruitingThis study looks at how people decide whether to get imaging tests like X-rays or MRIs for common muscle and joint problems.
-About 220 adults with conditions like arthritis or carpal tunnel syndrome will either have a short conversation about the test's pros and cons or read brie…
+Knowledge-focused Not yet recruitingThis study looks at how people make decisions about imaging tests (like X-rays or MRIs) for common muscle and joint conditions.
+About 220 adults will either have a short conversation about the test's pros and cons or read brief information, then answer a survey.
+The goal is to se…

 Phase: NA • Sponsor: University of Texas at Austin • Aim: Knowledge-focused